Danyl101/Synthetic-Data-Generator-for-NLP/Journal.md

 # Iteration 4 [API]

 The pathing issues were caused by parent directory being executing files directory , solved this by setting a python path and then running program ,also added two new api calls one to call scraper and one to call extractor each executing their respective python files

 ___________________________________

-# Iteration 5 [API]

-So i built new api for the lstm inference , as in taking the saved models and having it look at past 60 days of data to predict the next 45 days of data , i mostly reused the code from the original lstm model with some tweaks here and there since they are essentially same , but all the package imports have caused python debugger to stop working and now i have to use bashlines exclusively and basically declare every program as a package to get the pathing to work

-___________________________________

-# Iteration 6 [API]

-So created an api to return the graph and metrics that were created by the lstm inference , i kept running into issues here and there like plot gui forcing flask to break , and responses not being sent to the frontend

 ___________________________________

 # Default Model [REACT]